-As mentioned earlier this movie was Disney Studios first PG rated movie – years before Touchtone or Miramax were created to handle this kind of more adult stuff – but there really isn’t much here to offend anyone or frighten children.
-I guess the use of the word “damn” as well as images of Hell, and the occasional on screen death, were enough to make censors force the PG rating on the film, but there certainly isn’t anything here that most kids would even blink at, as all the violence is quite bloodless.
+As mentioned earlier this movie was Disney Studios first PG rated movie – years before Touchtone or Miramax were created to handle the more adult stuff – but there really isn’t much here to offend anyone or frighten children.
+I guess the use of the word “damn” as well as images of Hell, and the occasional on screen death, were enough to make censors force the PG rating on the film, but there certainly isn’t anything here that most kids would even blink at as all the violence is quite bloodless.
 Unfortunately bloodless pretty much sums up this entire film as it is quite pale and lacks any real substance, which is a shame as the visuals are often breathtaking.
 So if you come across The Black Hole on Netflix or Turner Classic Movies give it a perusal, if you are the curious sort, but just be sure to lower your expectations a tad or two.

 • The actors walking around in slow motion to simulate no gravity is pretty goofy.

-• The film’s designers chose to make V.I.N.CENT a hovering robot to differentiate him from R2-D2 but the amount of times you can spot the wires he is hanging from illustrates this was a bad idea.
+• The film’s designers chose to make V.I.N.CENT a hovering robot to differentiate him from R2-D2 but the amount of times you can spot the wires he is hanging from illustrates that this was a bad idea.

-• The robots aboard the Cygnus have a rec room where they can challenge each other at laser target practice yet despite the need for robots to practice targeting being patently ridiculous it also apparently didn’t help as they can’t seem to hit our heroes even when they are standing still and right out in the open.
+• The robots aboard the Cygnus have a rec room, where they can challenge each other at laser target practice, yet despite the need for robots to practice targeting being patently ridiculous it also apparently didn’t help, as they can’t seem to hit our heroes even when they are standing still and right out in the open.

 • The double barrel horseshoe shaped laser guns the bad robots use makes no practical sense.